franciscowendel/django-simple-project/README.md

 # Django Simple Project
-_Just a simple Django project where you can save products (Name, Price, Stock and Image) in the database.
-API of products included!_
+*A simple Django project* where you can save products (Name, Price, Stock and Image) in the database; API of products included.

-**Como executar o projeto:**
+**How execute the project:**

-1. Instale os pacotes necessários pro projeto funcionar:
+1. Install all dependencies for the project to work:
 ```pip
 pip install -r requirements.txt
 ```

 <br>

-2. Crie o arquivo _.env_ e adicione as seguintes variáveis de ambiente:
+2. Create the file **.env** and the variables below:
 - DEBUG = True
 - ALLOWED_HOSTS = localhost,127.0.0.1
 - SECRET_KEY = 'yourkey'

 <br>

-3. Faça as migrações necessárias pro projeto:
+3. Make the necessary migrations for the project:
 ```sudo
 python manage.py makemigrations
 ```